mahmoodahmad100/simple-project-mgmt-app/README.md

 * enjoy 😃 !

 ### Notes:
-* You can run the tests by running `./vendor/bin/phpunit` also before running the tests you check the code coverage reports by opening `ci/codeCoverage/index.html` in the browser
+* You can run the tests by running `./vendor/bin/phpunit` also before running the tests you can check the code coverage reports by opening `ci/codeCoverage/index.html` in the browser